kat-hjy/quiz-me/README.md

 ## Description
 A learning aid generating study questions from a knowledge base of lecture notes.

-🔗 Click [here](https://quiz-me.streamlit.app/) to check out the demo!

-*Note: you will need an Anthropic API key.)*

-👏 Credits for the template: [Chanin Nantasenamat](https://blog.streamlit.io/langchain-tutorial-1-build-an-llm-powered-app-in-18-lines-of-code/).
+🔗 Click [here](https://quiz-me.streamlit.app/) to check out the demo! *Note: you will need an Anthropic API key.* 👏 Template credits: [Chanin Nantasenamat](https://blog.streamlit.io/langchain-tutorial-1-build-an-llm-powered-app-in-18-lines-of-code/).

 ### Features

-💽 End-to-end pipeline for indexing, retrieval and generation of `.pdf` files 🤗 Choose different indexing strategies: either text only or text & images 😄 Add or switch different prompts easily
+- 💽 End-to-end pipeline for indexing, retrieval and generation of `.pdf` files
+- 🤗 Choose different indexing strategies: either text only or text & images
+- 😄 Add or switch different prompts easily
-📝 Generate study questions based on existing prompts, or create your own!
+- 📝 Generate study questions based on existing prompts, or create your own!

 ### Background

 Studying can be overwhelming under time pressure, as students:

-🫠 struggle to retain information
+- 🫠 struggle to retain information
-😞 don't know the material well enough
+- 😞 don't know the material well enough
-😔 can't find practice questions with verified answers to tackle exams more confidently
+- 😔 can't find practice questions with verified answers to tackle exams more confidently

 ❓ This could stem from using less effective studying techniques, such as highlighting or reading notes.

 ❗️ Sources suggest that a more effective studying technique is active recall, which helps with memorization (Source: [Memorization Strategies](https://learningcenter.unc.edu/tips-and-tools/enhancing-your-memory/#:~:text=Use%20distributed%20practice.&text=Use%20repetition%20to%20firmly%20lodge,in%20between%20each%20study%20session.)).

 😎 To take away the guesswork of generating questions, prompts for the specific modules are pre-defined.
 All users have to do is enter the topic, select the question type, and the questions and the relevant sources are generated.

-### Differentiating Factors

-🧠 Retrieves both text & images from the knowledge base

 ## Installation
 1. Install the following requirements in your system: